marskar/pydy/README.md

 # The `scattr` Python package

-The `scattr` package has one function, `scattr`, that provides an easy way to
+The `scattr` package has one function, `scattr`, which creates a
-**S**et **C**lass **ATTR**ibutes of classes derived
+**S**ub**C**lass with **ATTR**ibutes defined
+in a user-defined helper script (`.py` files).

-from pre-existing Python classes.
+Subclasses are classes derived from pre-existing classes.

+Attributes can be methods, classes, and variables, but the `scattr` function only adds callable objects(methods and classes), not variables.

 The `scattr` function takes
 - a class object and
 - the name of a helper script
-and returns a subclass called `SubClassAttributes` that contains the methods defined in the helper script.
+and returns a subclass called `SubClassAttributes` that contains the methods and classes defined in the helper script.

-Essentially, this is an easy way to add user-defined functions to classes.
+Essentially, this is an easy way to add user-defined functions and classes to classes.

-Class variables, method and classes can be added dynamically:
+Class variables, method and classes can be added to pre-existing classes dynamically:
 ```python
 import pandas as pd
 import math